Docs

 Configuring Sources

 There is tremendous variety and complexity just within data ingestion.
-Fennel aims to abstract much of that via a carefully chosen set of knobs that can be used to configure data sources.
+Fennel aims to abstract much of that via the following carefully chosen set of knobs that can be used to configure data sources:

 CDC